Skip to content

 Swaminarayan Akshardham complex in Dehli, India, full view.

 Be careful not to get lost here because this complex is simply gigantic.
 Akshardham is the largest Hindu temple site in the world.
-Be it the architecture, the gardens, or the pink sandstone; the temple is absolutely beautiful.
-But if you think now that this temple is ancient, you are wrong, as it is only 16 years old as it was completed in 2005.
+Be it the architecture, the gardens, or the pink sandstone, the temple is magnificent.
+But if you think now that this temple is ancient, you are wrong, as it is only 16 years old and completed in 2005.

 The Akshardham Temple is located on the banks of the Yamuna River in east Delhi and is considered one of the holiest temples in India.
-Every part of this temple shows a sign of spirituality.
-There are more than two hundred murtis (so-called images, statues, or idols of a deity).
+Every part of this temple reflects spirituality.
+There are over two hundred murtis (images, statues, or idols of a deity).
 The complex is enormous, and you can visit the different areas.

 Lotus temple